nausea87/fakenews/README.md

    be interpreted as 'Fake n Ews'.
 3. Take a look at more optimal use of margins on header and body.
    And remember about the margin ratio between top & bottom for header.

+   ## Notes to self:

+   1. Also work on making it mobile friendly.
+Thought I did first, but tested on phone way too late, and realised it looks like garbage.